 We and our subsidiaries also may be able to incur substantial additional indebtedness in the future.
-The terms of our revolving credit facility, the indenture under which our senior subordinated notes are issued, and our term loan facility limit, but do not prohibit, us or our subsidiaries from incurring additional indebtedness.
+The terms of our revolving credit facility and the indenture under which our senior subordinated notes are issued limit, but do not prohibit, us or our subsidiaries from incurring additional indebtedness.
 If new indebtedness is added to our current debt levels, the related risks that we and our subsidiaries now face could intensify.